 An ever-beloved card type, dragons aren't the most frequent of creatures but they always leave an impact when we see a new one.
 They reward players willing to work with their vast mana demands with a heap of benefits and traits, and they combo with each other better than most creature types.

-But for now, as we eagerly await Magic's next dragon-containing booster set, vote for your favorite entry and I'll see you at our next MTG countdown!
+Many dragon members like Scion support their entire clan, while planeswalkers such as Sarkhan Unbroken offer powerful supplements to a dragon deck.
+But for now, as we eagerly await Magic's next dragon-containing expansion vote for your favorite card and I'll see you at our next MTG countdown!

 Questions & Answers